Ihimbru-K/Ihimbru-K/README.md

 <div align="center">

-### Building software for real-world constraints, not ideal conditions.
+*Bamenda, Cameroon · Open to remote · Building for the world that exists, not the one in the docs*

 </div>